 Stripping streamer patterns can be an extremely effective way to get Arctic Char revved up.
 The time of year and the water conditions will dictate the speed and depth that you fish the fly.
 A good rule of thumb is always to start up high in the water column and strip your flies above the fishes head as this will start to get their attention without spooking them.

 When I start to fish down in the water column I like to fish a weighted fly with a long leader but still on a floating line, this allows me to get the fly down slightly closer to the fish without running the fly line through the shoal and risk spooking them.
-If this still doesn’t induce a take I will then drop the size of my fly and add help from a sinking line to get the fly even deeper.
+If this still doesn’t induce a take I will then drop the size of my fly and add help from a sink tip to get the fly even deeper.

 Sometimes Arctic Char like a fly in front of their faces and this can make a huge difference.
 The speed and technique of your retrieve can make a great deal of difference to how the fish react and paying attention to these details will greatly improve your chances.
 Sometimes it is worth using a fast strip and stop retrieve, this will often result in savage takes as the rush in for the take, other days a slower figure of eight will be more to their liking.

 Swinging Flies for Arctic Char

 This is very similar in its approach to that of stripping streamers.
 Swinging streamers is just another way of giving them movement.
 By using a small double-handed rod or a single-handed fly rod and casting between 12 and 2 O’clock when facing the river, you can use the current of the water to put life in the fly.